-Open Sky Co-operative provides home, skills programs, vocational assistance and community connections for adults who require supports to improve their quality of life.
+Open Sky Co-operative provides skills programs, vocational assistance and community connections for adults who require support to improve their quality of life.
 We especially welcome adults who face barriers due to social disabilities such as Autism Spectrum Disorder, and/or mental health challenges like depression, anxiety and schizophrenia.
 Open Sky is a resource for social, functional and life skills assessments, and public training for Mental Health First Aid.
 We are a charitable co-operative social enterprise, made up of many different people and organizations.Open Sky is located on an 11-acre farm in Middle Sackville, not far from Silver Lake Park and the Trans-Canada Trail.
 The farm is within walking distance of downtown Sackville, as well as Mount Allison University.
 Open Sky has a 5-bedroom house, barn, henhouse, greenhouses and many acres of lawns, gardens and pasture.

 Why a co-operative social enterprise? …because we value and are guided by these principles of co-operatives:

-- voluntary and open membership
+- Voluntary and open membership

-- democratic member control
+- Democratic member control

-- autonomy and independence
+- Autonomy and independence

-- education, training, and information
+- Education, training, and information

-- cooperation among co-operatives
+- Cooperation among co-operatives

-- concern for community
+- Concern for community